CameronBeebe/Dice/README.md

 3. Add rules (ones, fives, 3-of-a-kind, 1-2-3-4-5-6, 6-of-a-kind, etc.)

 4. Add mechanics for keeping dice and continuing to roll remaining.
-STARTED, but while loop needs to be properly debugged
+STARTED, but while loop needs to be properly debugged.

+I think this may be functional.

 5. Create function converting kept dice to score (with intermittent steps to keep track of e.g. three of a kinds), needed for 2

-6. Need to overhaul and debug detect_keepable and keep_dice since they were poorly sketched and omitted reference to die objects in original code
+6. Need to overhaul and debug detect_keepable and keep_dice since they were poorly sketched and omitted reference to die objects in original code.
+FIXED I THINK

+7. Need to implement option to hold without continuing to roll.
+Then pass held dice into function in 5.